 - Bring Your Good Camera.
 At the time of my visit and as of this writing, photography is allowed in St. Peter’s Basilica during Christmas Eve mass.
 In fact, it feels a bit like a paparazzi event for parts of the ceremony.
 If you have a good camera, especially one with a zoom lens, bring it.
 If you have a smartphone camera, take burst photos so you can hopefully come away with a good one (or a fun gif like the one I made below!)

 - Figure Out Your Transportation/Route Home Beforehand.
 Only God knows why the Rome Metro typically stops running early on Christmas Eve.
 Yes, the Metro workers deserve to have a holiday, too.
 But it is common to find yourself stranded when you come out of Midnight Mass and there’s neither an open subway nor an available taxi.
 We ended up walking part of the way home after Christmas Eve mass, which would have been easier had I been wearing more sensible shoes (see tip #1, above).
+Another way to confront this issue is to book a hotel in Vaticano/Prati area so you can easily walk home after the event.

 Christmas Eve Mass at St. Peter’s Basilica Video